 SmartPuja provides customers will end to end Hassle-Free Puja services.
 For Pitru Paksha Puja, we’ll send an experienced North Indian Pandit Ji from our team.
 Puja is performed with proper Vedic rituals.
-We’ll also send all Puja items and materials.
+We will also send all Puja items and materials.
 From your side, you need to keep sweet, fruits, Panchamarit ready along with some household utensils.

 SmartPuja has a team of Qualified, Knowledgeable, and Experienced Pandits who perform Pujas as per your community, language, and region specifications.
 We take care of the entire process, right from booking and assigning the right Pandit, with the best Muhurat, Puja Items, Puja Samagri, Flowers, etc. All you need to do is to book the service, sit back, and relax while we work on ensuring that you get a satisfying and divine Puja experience.